SUMMER THEATRE WORKSHOPS

 GRADES 1-3

-Summer Theatre Workshops for Grades 1-3 will focus on developing theatre skills in a fun, supportive and collaborative environment.
+Summer Theatre Workshops for Grades 1-3 focus on developing theatre skills in a fun, supportive, and collaborative environment.
 Guided by professional Teaching Artists, students will work together to explore and expand their “Actor Toolbox” – their body, voice, and imagination!
 As part of the last day of the workshop, families are invited to join us for a short presentation of skills learned throughout the week.

 Singing & Dancing – As a part of each day of workshop, students will work with both a professional Choreographer and Music Director to develop dancing & singing skills.